 What began as a small single-site school with 100 6th grade students in a strip mall in East Boston has grown into a four-school network that this year alone is educating 1,400 5th through 12th graders.
 Our mission remains to prepare students to be successful through their post-secondary paths, apply their learning to solve relevant problems, and engage productively in their communities.

-Last spring, we celebrated a huge milestone for Excel – the graduation of our first class of high school seniors.
+In the spring of 2019, we celebrated a huge milestone for Excel – the graduation of our first class of high school seniors.
 Ninety percent of those that graduated were admitted to at least one college that was affordable for them with 13 percent of those being admitted to “Top Tier” colleges.

 Excel Academy’s students have achieved unprecedented success at the middle and high school levels.
 Excel Academy students have consistently been ranked as top performers among peer schools in the state based on the percentage of our students who are Meeting or Exceeding Expectations on the MCAS exams.
 This consistent performance is more than just a statistic — it speaks to the real impact our schools are having on our students’ lives and their communities.